 It’s a question we’ve all asked ourselves, or been asked by others, at some point.
 Kids attempt to answer it by using their imaginations, ‘playing pretend’ and taking on various personas (complete with elaborate costumes and props).

-I worked as an after-school nanny/evening babysitter for the same family for eight years, until the eldest was able to take on the responsibilities of tutor, maid, and chauffer for the two younger siblings.
-When you watch three kids for as long as I did, you take notice of their behaviors and attitudes, and how those things change over time.
-Speaking from personal experience, I think kids often imitate the people whom they admire or perceive as heroes: police officers, firefighters, veterinarians, detectives, teachers, doctors, etc. There are plenty of other (highly entertaining) examples (Kid President, anyone?), but I think you get the idea.
-Children use playtime and games as a way to understand complex adult roles, and they pick up on observable social and cultural cues from the people, places, and things around them.
+I think kids often imitate the people whom they admire or perceive as heroes: police officers, firefighters, veterinarians, detectives, teachers, doctors, etc. There are plenty of other (highly entertaining) examples (Kid President, anyone?), but you get the idea.
+Children play games as a way to understand complex adult roles, and they pick up on observable social and cultural cues from the people, places, and things around them.

 The same was true of my own childhood.
 By the time I was six years old I had two younger siblings, so my go-to ‘play pretend’ careers were those in which I felt validated when I received positive attention from my parents and other adults.
-I didn’t understand or even recognize my rationale then (naturally; I was six), but I loved pretending to be a veterinarian and taking care of my dog and cat.
+I loved pretending to be a veterinarian and caring for (or at least attempting to care for) my dog and cat.
 I was drawn to the notion of becoming a vet because, at my level of understanding, I could appreciate that the men and women in this field were intelligent, caring, and they were vitally important in my world, ensuring that my pets were healthy, happy, and able to withstand the (entirely loving) chokehold hugs their overzealous kid-owners might bestow.
-Growing up, my response to ‘What do you want to be?’ was an obvious one: a veterinarian.
-I loved animals, and I was also pretty good at bandaging injuries, which may or may not have been motivated by attempts to avoid getting in trouble if one of my little sisters got injured during a game of tag or hide-and-seek.
+So, my response to ‘What do you want to be?’ was an obvious one: a veterinarian.
+I loved animals, and I was also pretty good at bandaging injuries, which may or may not have been motivated by attempts to avoid getting in trouble if one of my little sisters got injured during a game of hide-and-seek.

-Throughout high school I became more interested in the medical field, and as I began college I knew I was likely starting the first year of what would be an eight-year (or longer) journey to become a doctor.
+Throughout high school I became more interested in the medical field, and as I began college I anticipated this was likely the start of what would be an eight-year journey to become a doctor.
 But what I didn’t know was that I was dedicating my time, money, and mind to pursuing a career in more than just science and medicine.

-Both out of curiosity and as a way to compare my own ideas to something more concrete, I looked up the definition for ‘doctor’ in the Merriam-Webster online dictionary.
+Out of curiosity, I looked up the definition for ‘doctor’ in the Merriam-Webster online dictionary.
 The entry is succinct and straightfoward:

 doctor: noun | doc·tor | ˈdäk-tər